corywheeler/strangeloop2016/README.md

 * [FOR US] CommitStream, should we be recording our Error Events?
 * Event Schemas?
 * All views are projections off of the event log.

+## LIES, DAMN LIES, AND METRICS...André Arko

+* Metrics, are important, tell you what is happening.
+* Find video, Metrics Metrics Everywhere
+* Only way to know business value is to measure it
+* Metrics convince you you undertstand
+* Specific ways metrics mislead you
+* The biggest problem is Averages convince you you understand.
+Averages are lie-candy for your brain.
+Brains are really good at finding patterns.
+When you see an average your brain says aha, an average is a number and a standard distribution.
+* The problem is your numbers are not random.
+So you are actively misinforming yourself.
+70% of values are within 1 std. dev of the middle of the bell curve.
+In real life, not so much.
+Real life data is NOT a standard bell curve!!!!!
+* If you put one hand in a bucket of ice and the other in a bucket coals, on average you're comofortable.
+* Graph the median - shows you what did actually happen in real life.
+The value that was higher or lower than half the values you collected
+* Graph 95th percentile... shows you the 5% with the highest values
+* Graph the 99th percentile...
+1% is the amount that you probalby want to pay attention to trouble shoot on large scales
+* Another problem with averages, Aggregate Graphs, Your averaging, for example, across multipel servers.
+* You can breakout the Aggregate Graphs, to see individula servers, for example.
+* Visualizing your data is the only way to get good informaiton out of your data.
+* Breakout alerts should be on the first dead server, not ever on an aggregate of servers
+* Servers: you have no idea what is going on
+  * Ex.
+Runtime Lag - Runtimes do things that you didn't write code for.
+There are times when your program is running when your code is not.
+How do you tell you lost consciousness.
+How bad is runtime lage.
+Do a sleep(1) in a loop and take the dif between how many runs and your sleeps, gives you how much time is spent running other stuff.
+  * VM lag - you have it.
+* Routing - you have it (a la a router and a la a Server router).
+How slow is routing?
+Look at your real life Request Time.
+New Relic can tell you how much time is spent inside your app, but that is not the whole story.
+There is app rout time, load balancers, transite time, hardware router time.
+Wall clock time from real clients.
+Pingdom, Runscope.
+* Metrics are good, but know what your measureing and how those things effect your business value